Taf0711/chess-piece-assignment/README.md

 ## Note

-This codebase was derived from my friend's chess data generation repository.
+This codebase was derived from Ishraq's chess-gen data generation repository.
 The piece assignment system was built on top of their existing chess rendering and data processing tools.